-

 Sunday, June 2

 It will be requested that attendees traveling by air fly in and out of Atlanta Airport.
 Shuttle buses are available from Atlanta airport for transportation to the hotel.
+Please note that Alabama is in Central Time (CT), an hour behind Atlanta GA which is in Eastern Time (ET).

 4:00 pm or later: Arrival and Check-in at Hotel.

-Monday, June 3: 8am–6pm
+Monday, June 3: 8am–7pm

-8:45 am: Welcome & Introductions
+8:45 am: Welcome & Introductions, Tom S. Chung

-Workshop Welcome Remarks – Reed Kelterborn, SLB
+Workshop Welcome Remarks – Reed Kelterborn

-Venue Welcome Remarks – David Hinson, Associate Dean of Research, Auburn University CADC
+Venue Welcome Remarks – David Hinson

 9:00 am: Session 1 (2hrs) Essentials of Mass Timber Architecture in Education & Practice, Tom S. Chung